AI SEO services that make the site easier for ChatGPT, Perplexity, Gemini, and Google AI Overviews to understand, summarize, and cite.

 Answer-block H2 treatment, page by page.

-Each H2 followed by a 40 to 60 word self-contained passage.
-The pattern the studio's journal articles use, applied to commercial-intent surfaces.
+Each important H2 is followed by a 40 to 60 word self-contained answer.
+The pattern used in the studio's journal articles gets applied to commercial service pages, so engines can lift a complete answer without guessing at context.

 Entity-level consistency across surfaces.

-The site, GBP, About page, press mentions all describe the business identically.
-Named tools, named outcomes match.
+The site, GBP, About page, profiles, listings, and press mentions describe the business consistently.
+Services, tools, locations, industries, and outcomes need to match across surfaces.

 Citation monitoring on a prompt set.

-A defined set of buyer-intent prompts run weekly through ChatGPT, Perplexity, Gemini, and Google AI Overviews.
-Citation share reported.
+A defined set of buyer-intent prompts runs through ChatGPT, Perplexity, Gemini, and Google AI Overviews.
+The studio tracks whether the business, a competitor, a directory, or a vendor gets cited.

-Buyers asking AI engines that aren't citing the business?
+Buyers asking AI engines that are not citing the business?

 Bring the prompts the business should be cited for.
-The first call settles the engagement shape.
+The first call checks the current citation set, the pages behind it, and whether the work should start with AI SEO, GEO, entity cleanup, or passage restructuring.

-Entity-level consistency across the site, GBP, and external sources.
+Entity-level consistency across the site, profiles, and external sources.

 Citation monitoring on a defined prompt set.

-A repeatable test the team can run themselves.
-The studio defines the prompts and the success criteria.
+A repeatable test the team can keep running.
+The studio defines the buyer-intent prompts, the engines to check, the competitors to watch, and the success criteria.

 How the work moves.

-Extractability score, FAQ content audit, answer-block audit, entity audit, citation baseline across ChatGPT, Perplexity, Gemini, AI Overviews.
+Extractability score, FAQ audit, answer-block audit, entity audit, and citation baseline across ChatGPT, Perplexity, Gemini, and Google AI Overviews.

-Answer-block H2s, FAQ surfaces, passage rewrites where extraction fails today.
+Answer-block H2s, visible FAQ surfaces, buyer-question sections, and passage rewrites where extraction fails today.

 Phase 3: Schema and entity work